Summary-Source Proposition-level Alignment: Task, Datasets and Supervised Baseline: Dev and Test Alignment Datasets

+\textbf{\underline{Task 1:} Summary \infounit~extraction.} In this task, workers are asked to mark all \infounit~spans within the reference summary sentences.
+The task instructions, accompanied with illustrating examples, define an \infounit~as a standalone fact, covering the (possibly non-consecutive) span of a predicate and all its arguments, as exemplified in Fig. \ref{fig_alignmentExample}.\footnote{The annotation instructions for all tasks are embedded in the annotation interface, included in our Github release.} To calculate the recall of the crowdsourced annotation, we consider an expert \infounit~as being matched if its Jaccard score with at least one crowdsourced \infounit~is beyond a threshold $t$.
+Through manual examination, we found that $t=0.25$ closely approximates appropriate matches, yielding almost perfect coverage of the expert \infounit s.
+We adopt this tuned threshold for evaluating the output of the next tasks as well.
+Overall, we collected 203 dev and 238 test \infounit s.

+\textbf{\underline{Task 2:} Filtering unlikely candidate alignments.} In Tasks 2 and 3, we find, for each summary \infounit, all its aligned \infounit s in the source documents of the topic.
+In Task 2, for each reference summary \infounit, we filter source document sentences that are unlikely to include an aligned \infounit, keeping all remaining sentences as candidates for alignment.
+Then, in Task 3, we ask annotators to verify whether alignment indeed holds, and if so, annotate it at the \infounit-span level.
+Task 2 thus reduces the burden on the actual \infounit~alignment annotation in Task 3, filtering the vast amount of irrelevant source sentences for each summary \infounit.

-First, an automatic filtering is applied.
-Several similarity scores are computed between each \infounit~from a summary, \infounit$_k$, and candidate document sentence $c_d$: a BERT similarity score \citep{zhang2019bertscore, liu2019roberta}, $B_d^k$, an entailment score based on RoBERTa+MNLI \citep{liu2019roberta}, $E_d^k$, and ROUGE-1 precision \citep{lin2004rouge}, $R_d^k$.\footnote{For BERT and ROUGE scores, the \infounit~from a reference summary is the candidate, and the document sentence is the reference.
-For entailment score, the \infounit~is the hypothesis and the document sentence is the premise.} After calibrating on a subset of the expert sample data with those scores, we reached 71\% reduction out of all summary \infounit-document sentence pairs, with 90\% recall.
-In addition, when assessed against an expert dev dataset, we get similar results.
+The Task 2 filtering process consists of two steps, automatic and crowdsourced.
+First, we automatically filter candidate pairs of a summary \infounit~and a document sentence that do not satisfy a certain similarity criterion, which is is composed of several similarity scores: the BERT-based similarity measure BERTscore \citep{zhang2019bertscore}, an entailment score based on RoBERTa fine-tuned on MNLI \citep{liu2019roberta}, and ROUGE-1 precision \citep{lin2004rouge}.\footnote{For BERT and ROUGE scores, the summary \infounit~ is considered as the candidate and the document sentence as the reference; for entailment score, the summary \infounit~is the hypothesis and the document sentence is the premise.} Next, we filter the remaining pairs via crowdsourcing.
+Given a summary \infounit, bolded within its sentence, and a candidate document sentence, the workers determine whether the source sentence contains an \infounit~that should be aligned with the given summary \infounit.
+Overall, 94\% of the candidate summary \infounit~and sentence pairs were filtered in Task 2, while yielding a recall of $83\%$ relative to the expert alignments.